Brooklyn Boulders created this facebook event for the day

 SAVE THE DATE

-The Friends of Douglass Greene Park presents Gowanus Gatsby, a Flapper Fête featuring Michael Arenella Quintet
+The Friends of Thomas Greene Park presents Gowanus Gatsby, a Flapper Fête featuring Michael Arenella Quintet

 SAVE THE DATE: October 5, 2013

-A Brooklyn in the 20s themed soiree & first awards fundraising dinner with live music & dance party at Gowanus Ballroom to benefit the Friends of Douglass Greene Park.
+A Brooklyn in the 20s themed soiree & first awards fundraising dinner with live music & dance party at Gowanus Ballroom to benefit the Friends of Thomas Greene Park.

 Benefit to celebrate the completion of Phase 1 of the park’s renovation on its Third Avenue side and highlight ongoing advocacy and development of this vital and multi-faceted public park located on a full city block between 3rd Avenue and Nevins Street, and Douglass and DeGraw Streets in Gowanus, Brooklyn.